spsanderson/healthyR.ts/cran-comments.md

 ## R CMD check results

-0 errors | 1 warnings | 3 note
+0 errors | 0 warnings | 2 note

-* This is a patch release for 0.2.0
+* This is a patch release for 0.2.1
-* Dropped a vignette that caused processing errors.
-* Fixed an error with a boilerplate model that gave the wrong parsnip engine.
+* Fixed a function template to accept a class for models that use the same parsnip engine.